srsudar/eg/eg/examples/ls.md

 # Showing More Information

-The `-l` flag will show extended information, including permissions, the number of hard links to the file, owner, group, size in bytes, and date modified.
+The `-l` flag will show extended information, including permissions, the number of hard links to the file, owner, group, size in bytes, and date modified:

     $ ls -l
     total 16